Updated March 2019

 Is there any potential advantage to driving on winter tires all year long?
 “They do deal with larger amounts of water effectively too which of course is encountered all year long like rain,” said Diogenes, but that could be said about a few all-season and summer tires too.

-Is a Perfect Tire?
+Is there a Perfect Tire?

 If you’re looking to use one tire all year long in different weather conditions, then all-season tires are the solution for you.
 But be warned, they aren’t nearly as capable in snow as dedicated winter tires nor are they as grippy in warm weather as dedicated performance tires.
 The advantage of all-season tires is the ability to have adequate performance for pretty most of the year